Azure-Samples/azure-search-python-samples/agentic-retrieval-pipeline-example/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This sample extends the agentic retrieval quickstart by integrating Foundry Agent Service.
-Add an AI agent and MCP tool to your Azure AI Search agentic retrieval pipeline for an end-to-end conversational search experience.
+This sample creates an agent in Foundry Agent Service that uses Azure AI Search for knowledge retrieval.
+You create a knowledge base, an MCP-enabled project connection, and an agent that can query the knowledge base.

 ## What's in this sample